agkozak/zcomet/index.md

   * Sourcing plugin initialization scripts
   * Managing `FPATH`

-A good plugin manager should also handle completions intelligently (`compinit` and `compdef`) and compile scripts (especially the completions dump file). `zcomet` does all this and more.
+A really good plugin manager should also handle completions intelligently (`compinit` and `compdef`) and compile scripts (especially the completions dump file). `zcomet` does all this and more.
 If you were to write a very careful `.zshrc` that did all of these things without using a plugin manager, it could potentially be very fast, but it would be long, complex, and hard to manage.
-In `zcomet`, it would be as simple as
+With `zcomet`, it is as simple as

 ```sh
 # Load zcomet